periph/website/site/content/project/design/index.md

 doesn't need to be opened.
 Any other device require an `open()`-like call to get an handle to be used.

-Most operating system virtualizes the system's GPU even if the host only has one video card.
+Most operating system virtualizes the system's GPU even if the host system only has one video card.
 The application "opens" the video card, effectively its driver, and ask the GPU device drive rto load texture, run shaders and display in a window context.

 When working with hardware, coordination of multiple users is needed but virtualization eventually fall short in certain use cases.